+Pvt.
 E-2, H Company, 63rd

 Infantry Division, Ft.
 Ord, Calif.

-Korean "Conflict" had
+The Korean "Conflict" had

 ended, but the draft continued.
 Graduating UCLA in Jan.
+1954,

-conscripted that May.
+I was conscripted in May.

 at the Signal Corps HQ at Ft.
 Monmouth, NJ.
 There, while working

-as a researcher-writer
+in New York as a researcher-writer

 for a CBS-American Museum of Natural History "Adventure" show

 I produced military training epics such as "The Back Pressure - Arm Pull

 Shock."
 In March 1955, due to being classified as a "Cameraman-Motion

 Pictures," I was reassigned

 to Supreme HQ Allied Powers Europe (SHAPE) in the suburbs of Paris.

 At SHAPE I was assigned to

 the NATO (North Atlantic Treaty Organization) Photo Division.

 This photo was taken when,

 after having been authorized to handle "Cosmic Top Secret" documents,

-I'd read the plans
+I'd read the NATO plans

-anticipated attack across
+attack across Northwest

 Germany by a thousand Soviet tanks by using atomic land mines to create

 radioactive death zone from

 the Baltic to the Alps.
 Having been a science-math major at Belmont

 almost majoring in Physics

 at UCLA (the then-new course in "Astral Navigation" seemed interesting),

-interesting), what little I knew was enough
+I knew enough to realize

 that the "collateral damage" fall-out of such actions would contaminate

 et al. To save Europe from Communism we were preparing to destroy

 In September 1955, after

 breaking the nose of a drunken sergeant who'd attacked me in the

 Orderly Room at SHAPE, having

 at the Bremerhaven Port of Embarkation (BPOE).
 There, working nights

 with the Service Club hostesses,

 I helped put on dances, invented the "BPOE Theater Society," taught stage

 design, got the Army to

 fund my taking soldiers to see cultural masterpieces such as "A Night In

-Widow" at the
+"The Merry Widow" at the

 Bremen State Opera, organized Christmas visits of our soldiers to German